-There are several factors and tax issues to consider whether you are the receiver or payer in California.
+There are several factors, including tax implications, to consider regarding permanent spousal support, either as the receiver or payor; the factors to which more weight should be given might also change depending on if you're negotiating support as part of settlement efforts or if you're asking the court to issue an order.
 Working with a skilled lawyer will help you understand your rights while making decisions supported by California divorce laws.

-The court is tasked with issuing permanent spousal support orders if the parties are unable to reach an agreement.
-The fourteen factors courts will consider when establishing a spousal support award, under California Family Code 4320, include:
+If the parties are unable to reach an agreement, upon a motion filed by either party or at trial, the court will issue permanent spousal support orders.
+There are many factors the court will consider when establishing a permanent spousal support award, specifically those under California Family Code 4320, which include:

 The marital standard of living;